- Public Health

-John’s winding path to Simmons went something like this: from kindergarten through 12th grade, he attended public schools in five states (VA, WA, MA, CA, SC).
-He graduated with a B.S. in economics from the Wharton School at the University of Pennsylvania and then studied ecology and evolutionary biology for one year at the University of Naples (Italy) Federico II as a Rotary Foundation Ambassadorial Scholar.
-Seeking practical research experience, he managed an aquatic ecology lab for one year at Florida International University, looking at how food webs respond to human impacts.
-Then, wanting to apply ecology to global health, he spent a year studying malaria mosquito ecology at the Uganda Virus Research Institute as a Fulbright Fellow.
-He completed his doctoral training at Harvard School of Public Health in the Department of Global Health & Population writing his dissertation on child mortality in sub-Saharan Africa, during which time he lived for 6 months in The Gambia.
-John then lived in Bukavu (DRC) for a year as a research fellow in development economics for Wageningen University (Netherlands).
-His non-academic jobs along the way were: community organizer, waiter, sandwich-maker, barista, landscaper, newspaper delivery dude, camp counselor, and tutor.
+My winding path to Simmons went something like this: from kindergarten through 12th grade, I attended public schools in five American states (VA, WA, MA, CA, SC).
+I graduated with a B.S. in economics from the Wharton School at the University of Pennsylvania and then studied ecology and evolutionary biology for one year at the University of Naples (Italy) Federico II as a Rotary Foundation Ambassadorial Scholar.
+Seeking practical research experience, I managed an aquatic ecology lab for one year at Florida International University, looking at how food webs respond to human impacts.
+Then, wanting to apply ecology to global health, I spent a year studying malaria mosquito ecology at the Uganda Virus Research Institute (Entebbe, Uganda) as a Fulbright Fellow.
+For my doctorate at the Harvard School of Public Health, Department of Global Health & Population, I wrote my dissertation on child mortality in sub-Saharan Africa, during which time I lived for 6 months in The Gambia.
+I then lived in Bukavu, DRC for a year as a research fellow in development economics for Wageningen University (Netherlands).
+My non-academic jobs along the way were: community organizer, waiter, sandwich-maker, barista, landscaper, newspaper delivery dude, camp counselor, and tutor.

 What I Teach

 Quattrochi, J,P., Van der Windt, P., Voors, M., and Bisimwa, G. “Effects of humanitarian assistance on mental and physical health, social cohesion, and resilience: evidence from an RCT in the Democratic Republic of Congo.”
 Working paper